ifti891/100-days-of-code/r1-log.md

 Completed 37% of Applied Visual design after basic HTML and CSS today. will also play with python late night.

-## R1D7
+## R1D8

-Completed 65% of Applied Vidual design on FreeCodeCamp.
+Completed 65% of Applied Visual design on FreeCodeCamp.
 Also spent more than 2 hours on python.
 I think i am speanding more than 6-7 hours on learning to code daily.

+## R1D9

+Completed 100% of Applied Visual design on FreeCodeCamp.
+And also learning Python, reaching closer day by day.